stormihoebe/react-name-changer/README.md

 # React Name Changer Tutorial
 This simple react tutorial will help you create two components.
-One container component that manages the state(name) and another component that takes user input and allows the user to change the state of the container.
-You will learn basic React functionality and how to pass props and change state.
+One parent component renders both a name and another component, the child component, which takes user input and triggers updates to the state of the parent component.
+You will learn basic React functionality, how to pass actions as props, and how to change state with a child component.

 ## Getting started